- April 26, 2019

 Himno was developed by David Moralejo Sánchez.

-Himno is a single player game.
+Himno is a single player game with multiplayer support.